fdwr/LunaSvgSampleTest/LunaSvgSampleTest/README.md

 - Alpha channel view ('a' key)

 ## Bug reports
-I'm unlikely to add more features to this app, because this is just a side project anyway, but let me know if you encounter bugs in the app itself.
+I'm unlikely to add too many features to this app, because this is just a side project anyway, but let me know if you encounter bugs in the app itself.
 Any SVG loading or rendering issues are most likely in LunaSvg (sorry, I don't have more diagnostic info accessible to print out the specific error).

 ## Related
 - LunaSVG - https://github.com/sammycage/lunasvg